jloOop/Numerical--SchrodingerEquation-and-BohmianTrajectories/paper-results-3D/ReadMe.md

 # Selected 3D Visualizations and Single-Particle Evolution

-This repository presents a selected set of numerical results related to the paper “[…]” (title to be inserted).
+This repository presents a selected set of numerical results related to the paper “[…]”.
 It is organized into two main folders:

 ---